 A Little More about Kate Kaye

-Kate currently lives in Buffalo, NY working as an investigative reporter for nonprofit journalism outlet Investigative Post.
-She sometimes returns to her former home in Portland, OR and misses serving as a weekly volunteer in the Wildlife Care Center at Audubon Society of Portland, a rehabilitation center for wild birds and other wildlife.
-Kate spent most of her reporting career in the belly of the beast, Manhattan, NYC.
+Kate spends most of her time in Portland, Oregon, sometimes serving as a volunteer in the Wildlife Care Center at Audubon Society of Portland, a rehabilitation center for wild birds and other wildlife.
+Kate spent most of her reporting career in NYC.
 Kate is a baseball fan, music nerd and sometimes record-spinning DJ.
 She likes to cook and yell at the radio.